 9. Select Pages, Profile, Groups, or Events from the Post To destination menu.
 Click Refresh to refresh the page list.
 If planning to use co-branded content, check the Show verified pages only checkbox to filter out all non-verified pages.
 Enter a Title and a Description.
-Click Schedule of Facebook to refresh after changing any settings.
+Click Create to refresh after changing any settings.